Home | What is NCARG | Getting started | Examples | Documentation | Download | Support | What's new | Search

 This document hasn't been updated in a number of years either, but all of the information still applies.
 It's a learning tool for beginning and intermediate users of the Fortran interface to NCAR Graphics.
 It gives examples and describes how to use all routines in the Areas, Ezmap, and Conpack utilities.
 Users combine these routines to prepare NCAR Graphics programs that fill areas, draw maps, and contour data fields.

-The email group "ncarg-talk" was started in 1994 for NCAR Graphics users to exchange information and ideas.
-The group currently consists of several hundred users.
+The email group "ncl-talk" allows both NCL and NCAR Graphics users to exchange information and ideas.

 NCL is a scripting language designed specifically for scientific data analysis and visualization.
 The visualizations are all based on NCAR Graphics.
 NCL has a robust file input and output; it can read and write netCDF-3, netCDF-4 classic, HDF4, binary, and ASCII data, and read HDF-EOS2, GRIB1 and GRIB2.
 As of version 5.0.0, both NCAR Graphics and NCL are bundled as one software package in both binary and source code form.